 This means mindfulness seeks to allow us to focus our attention on the present moment.
-When your mind wonders to the future or past, or when powerful emotions such as cravings arise, mindfulness refocuses our mind to the present moment.
+When your mind wanders to the future or past, or when powerful emotions such as cravings arise, mindfulness refocuses our mind to the present moment.

-Addiction and cravings are clearly behaviours that harm you physical and mental health and tied in with compulsion where you feel as though you cannot stop.
+Addiction and cravings are clearly behaviours that harm your physical and mental health and tied in with compulsion where you feel as though you cannot stop.

 Buddhism teachings state that humans hold onto desires and objects that ultimately cause suffering.
 This includes attachment to objects, people, substances, behaviours and abstract concepts such as identity.